The Green Mountain Chapter of the Daughters of the American Revolution - Burlington, Vermont

 The members of the Green Mountain Chapter of the Daughters of the American Revolution welcome you to our website.
 We hope you'll spend some time here getting to know us and learning more about our organization and our region, starting with our beloved Green Mountains.

-The Republic of Vermont, which in 1791 became the fourteenth state, owes its existence to the fabled Green Mountain Boys under the leadership of Ethan Allen.
+The Republic of Vermont, which in 1791 became the fourteenth state, owes its existence to the fabled Green Mountain Boys who operated under the leadership of Ethan Allen.
 On Allen's initiative, the early Vermont settlers undertook an act of resistance to the authority of neighboring New York, creating a militia without provincial authority - the Green Mountain Boys.
 Colonel Allen turned to the New England militia for his model, except that the Green Mountain Boys remained entirely voluntary.
 Officially there were five companies of Green Mountain Boys, organized by area.
 In practice, anyone could count himself a member by sticking a fir twig in his hat and opposing the authority of New York.
 This very looseness of structure formed the premier strength of the Green Mountain Boys, serving to draw ever more of the community into the resistance through this inclusive regional militia.
 Allen used his oratorical skill to link local concerns and cultural values to larger national issues making the Green Mountain conflict with New York part of the general revolutionary and democratic movement of the times.

 "These green hills and silver waters